 Day 3 Weikersheim to Creglingen, 21 km

-The next morning, shortly before the opening at nine o’clock, we approach the baroque Castle of Weikersheim, only to find that it opens at ten in winter (or due to Corona, whatever).
+The next morning, shortly before the opening at nine o’clock, we approach the baroque Castle of Weikersheim.
+But only to find that it opens at ten in winter (or due to Corona, whatever).
 Luckily, a friendly cashier takes pity and lets us into the garden early; so we have the garden all to ourselves for almost an hour.
-From the castle, we enter the garden through the unusual, so-called Dwarves’ Gallery: 16 dwarf-sized comical figures standing on the balustrade.
+From the castle, we enter the garden through the unusual, so-called Dwarves’ Gallery.
+16 dwarf-sized comical figures standing on the balustrade.
 They are traditionally identified as caricatures of Weikersheim’s royal household.
 One of the castle buildings is now housing a conservatoire where all windows are open for a rehearsal, and our stroll is accompanied by scraps of jazz.

 Day 4 Creglingen to Rothenburg ob der Tauber, 23 km

 The hearty breakfast makes up a bit for an old-fashioned and slightly musty room.
 During the night a steady drizzle has set in.
 Indeed, by the time we start for the last leg of our Romantic Road hike it is raining hard.
 Grumpily we trudge forward and reach Rothenburg ob der Tauber in the early afternoon.
 Just in time the sky clears up and we are ready for an individual city tour.